Please Note: We must have your e-mail address to respond to you. We do not receive your e-mail address automatically.

 The Bible says in Proverbs 22:7, "The rich rule over the poor, and the borrower is the servant to the lender."

 You don't have to be a Christian to comprehend this; it is truth, and knowing the truth will set you free.
 We can break our chains--they only hold us in bondage because of our training.
 We can save and plan for the good things in life--no more credit card Christmas.
+We can find frugal methods to reach our higher education goals, such as colleges that accept credit by examination.
 And a credit card vacation is NOT relaxing!

 If it seems impossible to avoid debt, don't give up.
 Start by borrowing less.
-Borrow only for things that last, and (hopefully) appreciate in value, like a home or business.
+Try to borrow only for things that last, and (hopefully) appreciate in value, like a home or business.
 We can avoid debt for items that depreciate--in other words, if you must borrow for a car, don't buy new.
 A new car becomes a used car as soon as you drive off the lot.

 We can save thousands in interest money by paying extra principal on the debt we already owe.
 We need to discipline our desires and sacrifice for ourselves, our children, and our country.
 It starts with you and me.